omer73364/toggle-item-in-array/README.md

 # toggle-item-in-array

-A JavaScript function to toggle a value in an array with an optional validation function
+A JavaScript package to toggle a value in an array with an optional validation function

 # toggle function adds or removes a value from an array